jmd-dk/concept/_sources/parameters/parameters.rst.txt

    <h3>Parameter files as Python scripts</h3>

-You may think of parameter files as Python scripts, and use any valid Python 3 statements to formulate or compute your parameters.
+You may think of parameter files as Python scripts, and use any valid Python 3 statements to formulate or compute your parameters, including ``print()`` for debugging.
 Even without any explicit ``import`` statement present in the parameter file, all of ``numpy`` is readily available.
 As an example, consider the following specification of 7 power spectra output placed logarithmically equidistant in scale factor :math:`a`, from :math:`a = 0.01` to :math:`a = 1`:

 .. code-block:: python3